seanchann/sshlogin/README.md

 - user: the login name.
 - host: the hostname of remote server.
 - port: the port of ssh service.
-- pubkeyfile: what public key use for ssh connection.
+- keyfile: what private key use for ssh connection.

 example: